t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="db"></a>
-*Q: Can I use DoxBox with "MojoPac"?*
+*Q: Can I use LibreCrypt with "MojoPac"?*

 *A:* Yes

-There are two basic ways of encrypting you data using DoxBox while using MojoPac:
+There are two basic ways of encrypting you data using LibreCrypt while using MojoPac:

 1. By creating an encrypted volume and installing MojoPac onto it.
-1. By installing MojoPac as normal (e.g. onto a USB drive), and running DoxBox from within MojoPac
+1. By installing MojoPac as normal (e.g. onto a USB drive), and running LibreCrypt from within MojoPac

-*Method one: Installing onto a DoxBox*
+*Method one: Installing onto a container*

 The first method is probably the more secure, as your **entire** MojoPac setup is encrypted.
-Simply create a new DoxBox on your USB drive, mount it, and then install MojoPac onto the mounted volume.
+Simply create a new container on your USB drive, mount it, and then install MojoPac onto the mounted volume.

 In this way **everything** relating to your MojoPac system will be secured.
-Because of DoxBox's portable mode, MojoPac can be used as a fully mobile, secured, system by placing a copy of DoxBox onto your USB drive along with the volume file.
+Because of LibreCrypt's portable mode, MojoPac can be used as a fully mobile, secured, system by placing a copy of LibreCrypt onto your USB drive along with the volume file.

 *Method two: Running within the MojoPac environment*

-DoxBox can also be launched and used from within the MojoPac environment to create and use encrypted volumes in much the same way as on a normal PC.
+LibreCrypt can also be launched and used from within the MojoPac environment to create and use encrypted volumes in much the same way as on a normal PC.

-In order to use DoxBox in this way, you must first either
+In order to use LibreCrypt in this way, you must first either

-* Start DoxBox's portable mode on the **host PC**, or
+* Start LibreCrypt's portable mode on the **host PC**, or
-* Install and start the DoxBox drivers on the **host PC**
+* Install and start the LibreCrypt drivers on the **host PC**

 (See the [Portable mode](portable_mode.html) and [Installation](installation_and_upgrading__PC.html) sections for further information

 When running MojoPac, your MojoPac device (i.e. your USB drive, iPod, etc) will appear as **both** the removable drive it is normally mounted as on the host PC (e.g. D:, E:), and as your MojoPac's C: drive.

-To mount a DoxBox which is stored on your **MojoPac device**, you should select the volume file on the removable drive (e.g. D:, E:) and **not** the mirror copy which appears on you MojoPac's C: drive.
+To mount a container which is stored on your **MojoPac device**, you should select the volume file on the removable drive (e.g. D:, E:) and **not** the mirror copy which appears on you MojoPac's C: drive.
 Mounting volumes stored elsewhere should be unaffected.

 Note that when a volume is mounted from within the MojoPac environment, it may also be accessed by the **host PC** by using the drive letter it is mounted as under the MojoPac session.
 Applications on the host PC will see the mounted volume as normal, with the exception of Windows Explorer which will not show a new drive icon for it - though even then, it can still be accessed by Windows Explorer on the host PC, by simply typing the drive letter the encrypted volume is mounted as, followed by a colon, into Windows Explorer's "Address" bar and pressing &lt;ENTER&gt;.